-Beginning the 9th week of the course RTEC 218 (2nd Spring semester) the student may begin obtaining final competencies in the listed groups of exams upon completion of ALL required exam in that section.
+At the beginning of RT218, the student may begin obtaining final competencies in the listed groups of exams upon completion of ALL required exam in that section.
 The student must demonstrate ONE terminal competency exam in each of the 7 categories of exams listed prior to completion of the program.
 Competencies shall be performed with an El Camino Clinical Faculty, Clinical Instructor or other staff member approved by the Clinical Instructor.